atomashpolskiy/bt/extension-protocol/index.md

 }
 ```

 Here we create two clients that will listen on ports 6891 and 6892.
 You may also notice that there is another module that is being contributed: `MockModule`.
-It's a simple collection of mock classes that will allow us to run this example without an actual torrenting session.
+It's a simple collection of stubs that will allow us to run this example without an actual torrenting session.

 When run, the program will launch two Bt clients and wait for a little bit, while the clients exchange `YourIP` messages.
 In standard output you should see something like this: